jSchmidt-design/irTactile/README.md

   - Pressure: Controls how the engine behaves under load.
 Lower values result in a rougher vibrations
   - Intensity: Controls the volume of the signal in dB
 - **Suspension**
-  - Max Acceleration: Defines the impact acceleration value which will be mapped to max signal strength
+  - Max Acceleration: Defines the acceleration value of the impact on the suspension which will be mapped to max signal strength
-  - Min Velocity: All suspension movements will below the value will be ignored.
+  - Min Velocity: All suspension movements below the value will be ignored.
   - Gamma: Values smaller 1 will amplify low movements.
 Values bigger 1 will reduce signal strength of small impacts
 - **g Force**
-  - Max longitudinal force:  Defines the acceleration value which will be mapped to max signal strength
+  - Max longitudinal force:  Defines the acceleration value which will be mapped to max signal strength in g
-  - Max lateral force: Defines the acceleration value which will be mapped to max signal strength
+  - Max lateral force: Defines the acceleration value which will be mapped to max signal strength in g
-  - Max vertical force: Defines the acceleration value which will be mapped to max signal strength
+  - Max vertical force: Defines the acceleration value which will be mapped to max signal strength in g
 - **Slip**
-  - Max oversteer angle: Defines the oversteer angle value which will be mapped to max signal strength
+  - Max oversteer angle: Defines the oversteer angle in degrees which will be mapped to max signal strength
-  - Max understeer angle: Defines the oversteer angle value which will be mapped to max signal strength
+  - Max understeer angle: Defines the oversteer angle in degrees which will be mapped to max signal strength
   - Slip Factor: Magic number controls the zero point
   - Slip Intensity: Controls the volume of the signal in dB
 - **ABS Settings**
-  - Frequency: Abs frequency
+  - Frequency: Abs frequency in Hz
-  - Intensity: Volume of the signal
+  - Intensity: Volume of the signal in dB

 ## Troubleshooting
  - After device selection, application exists immediately after start.